 App availability is dependent on what functions of Apptus eSales the retailer has implemented.

 Retailer administrators can set and allow user access for each app on a cluster and market level.

-The Business app enables a merchandiser to control exposure strategies, promote products, and perform A/B-tests with just a few clicks.
-It also allows for quick insights into sales origins for a market segmented on conversions, revenue, and profit.
+The Business App enables a merchandiser to control exposure strategies, promote or demote products, and perform A/B-tests with just a few clicks.
+It also allows for panel performance reports and quick insights into sales origins for a market segmented on conversions, revenue, and profit.

-The Experience app is where statistics of search phrases per market are presented and synonyms are managed.
-The search summary presents relevant statistics for each search phrase including overall search conversion rate and hit ratio.
+The Experience App is where statistics of search phrases per market are presented and synonyms are managed.
+The search phrase report presents relevant statistics for each search phrase including overall search conversion rate and hit ratio.